- Evolved styling

 With the XT6, Cadillac antes up one of GM’s most refined powertrains and pairs it with high-tech suspension hardware for mostly invisible performance.
 It doesn’t annoy, but the XT6 doesn’t deliver any wow moments, either.

 We’ve scored it 6 out of 10 points here.
-(Read more about how we rate cars.)

 Both XT6 trim levels tap the same 3.6-liter V-6 for power, and strap it to the same 9-speed automatic transmission found in other Cadillacs and other GM vehicles.
-The V-6 pumps out 310 horsepower and 271 pound-feet of torque, and it emits a lovely snarl when it’s tested.
+The V-6 pumps out 310 hp and 271 lb-ft of torque, and it emits a lovely snarl when it’s tested.
 Quick but no revelation, the XT6 steps smartly off the line and rifles through all its gears without ruffling any feathers.
 Power doesn’t peak, acceleration doesn’t startle, and the 9-speed automatic doesn’t flutter and wow between gears as some 9-speeds have been known to; its shift quality is excellent.

 Premium Luxury trim levels get standard front-wheel drive, with all-wheel drive as an option.
 Sport versions get standard all-wheel drive.
 The all-wheel-drive system is the same twin-clutch system found in the XT4, which can split power across the rear wheels and can fully disconnect the rear axle for better fuel economy—but it requires a tap of a button to engage, a step back in sophistication for a company that pioneered trucks with automatic AWD.